Michigan–Notre Dame football rivalry: 2002: Notre Dame 25, Michigan 23

 The two teams took another two-year hiatus in 2000 and 2001.
 By the time they met again in 2002, Bob Davie had been fired and Tyrone Willingham was named to succeed him.
 The teams turned the ball over a combined 8 times, including six lost fumbles.
 Even though Notre Dame would score its first offensive touchdowns of the year in this game, the defense once again proved its savior, as Shane Walton knocked away a 2-point conversion pass that would have tied the game with four minutes left.
 Walton would seal the game for good by intercepting Michigan's John Navarre in the final minute, and the Fighting Irish prevailed 25–23.

 2003: Michigan 38, Notre Dame 0

-Michigan notched the first shutout in the series since 1902, a 38–0 blowout.
+Michigan notched the first shutout in the series since 1908, a 38–0 blowout.
 Running back Chris Perry scored four touchdowns, three of them on the ground.
-2003 proved to be a dismal season for Notre Dame.